Frequently Asked Questions (and Answers!)

 How long are the mission trips?

 How long do you want it to be?
 We customize our trips for you!
-If you are here locally, you may want to do just an afternoon, an evening or our 24-hour Late Nights At His Warehouse.
-Those traveling a distance may prefer a 3-day, 5-day or 7-day trip.
-The 7-day trip usually has figured into it one "free" day to allow your group to enjoy the sights and beaches of our area.
+If you are here locally, 24-hour trip.
+Those traveling a distance may prefer a 3-day, Weekend trip. or 6-day trip.
+The 6-day trip usually has figured into it one "free" day to allow your group to enjoy the sights and beaches of our area.
 Again, it is up to you!

 When can we come on a mission trip?